symfony/symfony-docs/cookbook/deployment/heroku.rst

 Setting the ``prod`` Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During a deploy, Heroku runs ``composer install --no-dev`` to install all of the
+During a deployment, Heroku runs ``composer install --no-dev`` to install all the
 dependencies your application requires.
 However, typical `post-install-commands`_
 in ``composer.json``, e.g. to install assets or clear (or pre-warm) caches, run
 using Symfony's ``dev`` environment by default.